 Scaffolding accident recoveries are not the same as other types of construction accident recoveries.
 In New York, there is a special law that applies specifically to scaffold accidents.
 The New York scaffolding law allows construction workers who have been hurt in scaffolding accidents to sue the person or company responsible for their injuries.
 In other words, you may be able to recover damages from a personal injury lawsuit instead of through workers’ compensation insurance.

-Attorneys at Hofmann & Schweitzer have been helping construction accident victims since 1977.
+The construction accident attorneys at Hofmann & Schweitzer have been helping construction accident victims since 1977.
 In that time, we have created a remarkable track record of success and a reputation for exceptional client care throughout the five boroughs of New York City.

 Even if you do not think you have a case, talk with a lawyer from our firm today if you have been hurt or if you have lost a loved one in a scaffold accident.
 We will do in-depth research, give you an honest, accurate assessment of your case, and fight to recover the compensation that you deserve.